-It is a question that we get asked often.
-We know that our graduates have gone on to do some amazing things.
-Meet some of our alumni and learn how they used their Humanities education to get to the next step:
+It's a question that we get asked often.
+Meet some of our alumni and learn how they used their Humanities education to accomplish some amazing things!

-Torben and Travis met while taking a course from Alex Caldiero back in 2006.
-After the class ended the pair decided to document Caldiero's life in a full-length documentary, a project that would eventually become their Integrated Studies capstone project.
+Torben and Travis met while taking a course from Senior Artist in Residence Alex Caldiero back in 2006.
+After the class ended, the pair decided to document Caldiero's life in a full-length documentary, a project that would eventually become their Integrated Studies capstone project.
 The Sonosopher: Alex Caldiero in Life . . . in Sound premiered before a sold-out audience at the Salt Lake City Library three years later.

 Soon after The Sonosopher wrapped they started working on their next project, a collection of short documentary films around a central theme.
 The Lost & Found Seriesis still a work in progress, but already the three films that have been released have met with critical success, with premieres at major festivals and even some awards.
-Torben's wife Marissa, a graduate from BYU's film school, joined Torben and Travis and formed a film collective called OHO Media.
+Torben's wife Marissa, a graduate from BYU's film school, joined Torben and Travis to form a film collective known as OHO Media.

 In 2013, OHO Media was approached by local NPR radio host Doug Fabrizio to be a part of a new offshoot of Doug's award-winning show Radio West.
 Video West is "a space for local filmmakers to produce and share a variety of short films and documentaries."

 One of the first stories they tackled for Video West centered around Eri Hayward, a young trans woman from Utah Valley.
 Transmormon has now been viewed by over a million people across the world.

 Torben currently works as a freelance editor and videographer.
 Travis works as an antiquarian bookseller at Ken Sanders Rare Books.
 Both of them live in Salt Lake City.